andrewhamerly/poker-pulse/README.md

 - **Event Schedule:**
   - Players can view a list of upcoming tournaments, including dates, times, and locations.

-- **Tournament Details:**
+- **Player Schedule:**
-  - Detailed view of tournaments including buy-ins, prize pools, and structure.
+  - Detailed view of tournaments that player is looking to be a part of their schedule.

-- **Real-time Notifications:** (Coming Soon)
-  - Players receive notifications for important updates such as schedule changes, start times, or delays.

-- **Favorite Tournaments:** (Coming Soon)
+- **Favorite Tournaments:**
   - Players can mark tournaments as favorites to receive specific notifications about those events.

 - **Responsive Design:**
   - The app is designed to provide a seamless user experience across desktops, tablets, and smartphones.

+- **Real-time Reminders:** (Coming Soon)
+  - Players receive reminders for important updates regarding a players personal event schedule.

 ## Technologies Used
 - **Frontend:**